| | | This is a comprehensive list of the most worthwhile (and genuine!) writing competitions currently

 | | Added 10.7.24

-.
+| | To Hull and Back Humorous Writing Contest.
 Would it surprise you to know that this one comes from Hull?
 Well here’s the real surprise: it doesn’t.
 It has its origina in Bristol.
 Furthermore, the prize doesn't involve a trip to Hull.
-But don’t worry: to ease your disppointment a copy of the anthology containing your winning entry will be taken to Hull on a Harley Davidson motorbike.
-I assume there will be a video
+But don’t worry: to ease your disppointment a copy of the anthology containing your winning entry will

-of that great event for you to enjoy.
+be taken to Hull on a Harley Davidson motorbike.
+I assume there will be a video of that great event for you to enjoy.
 Closing: 30.6.25.
 Prizes: £1,000, £200, £100.
 Highly Commended (3) - £70.
 Shortlisted (14) - £35.
 Winners and shortlistees will be published in a print anthology as well as a Kindle book.
 Entry Fee: £10.
 Comp Page: Hull & Back. |

 | | Added 11.6.04

-17,000 words.
+| | L. Ron Hubbard’s Writers of the Future Competition.
+This US contest is open worldwide and is for short stories of up to 17,000 words.
 They should be science fiction, fantasy or horror with fantastic elements.
 Closing: Quarterly.
 Prizes: $1,000, $750, $500.
 Entry Fee: None.
 Website: Click Here. |

-Dear Michael Just to say a big ‘Thank You’ for your work on the website.
+| | | | Dear Michael Just to say a big ‘Thank You’ for your work on the website.
 I have been selected for publication in the Mirador competition which ran last year and have been awarded 3rd place in the Stringybark Speculative Fiction competition.
-To be published twice is like a dream for me, which the information found on your site made possible.
-Thanks again.
+To be published twice is like a dream for me, which the

 - Pat Davies